 Good to know before you go

 - It is proper etiquette in Ireland to acknowledge other drivers on the road.
-This is done by raising a hand or simply just a finger from the steering wheel.
+This is done by raising a hand or just a finger from the steering wheel.
 Even if you are a foreigner, this is a courtesy; Irish people greet others on the road this way.

 - Handshakes with eye contact are the most common way to greet people in Ireland.
 Handshakes are used at both the beginning and end of a meeting.

 - Cuisine in Ireland is not something you hear much about, but there is much to enjoy.
-From lamb to fish, stews and soups, bangers and shepherd’s pie, and, of course, potatoes, Irish food involve hearty, simple, family cooking.
+From lamb to fish, stews and soups, bangers and shepherd’s pie, and, of course, potatoes, Irish food involves hearty, simple, family cooking.
 The large breakfasts were our favorite; that blood pudding grew on us.
 What would a morning be without it?

-- Public displays of affection such as hugging, touching, or simply being overly physical with others in public are considered inappropriate etiquette.
+- Public displays of affection, such as hugging, touching, or simply being overly physical with others in public, are considered inappropriate etiquette.
 Avoid using PDA and respect others’ personal space in Ireland.

 - Sunday is a day of rest for many of the Irish.
-Although establishments in most Irish cities and towns are open on a Sunday, many of them operate with limited hours or open late in the day or not at all.
+Although establishments in most Irish cities and towns are open on a Sunday, many operate with limited hours or open late in the day or not at all.
 Make sure to check your location’s hours ahead of time.

-- The Irish have an international reputation for extending céad míle fáilte or ‘a hundred thousand welcomes’, but Irish friendliness can sometimes seem reserved.
+- The Irish have an international reputation for extending céad míle fáilte or a hundred thousand welcomes’, but Irish friendliness can sometimes seem reserved.
 They love to chat but aren’t outgoing by nature.